Mpowa-IO/Documents/Whitepaper.md

 ### Tokens

-Our tokens are based on recognized and validated standards, such as the ERC20 and the ERC721, to attest to a certain safety standard.
+Mpowa's tokens are based on recognized and validated standards, such as the ERC20 and the ERC721, to attest to a certain safety standard.
 Of course there are alterations made to the open source code, because we need a different model for each token.